esa/pagmo2/doc/sphinx/docs/python/tutorials/hypervolume.rst

     >>> hv.compute(ref_point)
     3.25

-2. ``exclusive`` - Returns the exclusive hypervolume by the point at given index.
-The exclusive hypervolume is defined as the part of the space dominated exclusively by one point and is also called its (hypervolume) contribution.
+2. :class:`~pygmo.core.hypervolume.exclusive` - Returns the exclusive hypervolume by the point at given index.
+   The exclusive hypervolume
+   is defined as the part of the space dominated exclusively by one point and is also called its (hypervolume) contribution.

 .. doctest::